Direct sequencing of bacterial colonies using rolling circle amplification (RCA)

 |

 Fast Receive your sequencing results one day earlier for your plasmid clones as DNA preparation is not needed.
-Results are available 15 hours after samples received.
+Results are available the same day as samples are received

 Flexible It is easy to submit direct colony sequencing online.
 Users can select the sample type from any of the standard sequencing submission pages online.